M.O: When did you become a transhumanist?

 M.O: What's does the Hedonistic Imperative mean?

-Humans should use biotechnology to abolish suffering throughout the living world.
+Humans should not merely use biotechnology to abolish suffering throughout the living world.
 We should replace the biology of misery and malaise with gradients of sublime bliss.

 M.O: What is some of the future technology we will use to end poverty?